rebootl/linux-speech-typer/README.md

 # linux-speech-typer

+__Hint: At this point I'd recommend using [ideasman42/nerd-dictation](https://github.com/ideasman42/nerd-dictation)__

+It was developed roughly at the same time and has a number of advantages, namely:

+* it's faster due to using streaming capabilities
+* when used with shortcut activation it avoids potential problems with voice activation
+* supports wayland

+__Hint 2: Currently this needs a patched version of [Uberi/speech_recognition](https://github.com/Uberi/speech_recognition) that includes this pull request: [ Vosk api: allow selecting different models and automatic model download #657 ](https://github.com/Uberi/speech_recognition/pull/657)__

+---

 Linux speech-to-text tool w/ system tray

 Once running, spoken text will be typed at the current cursor location.